 The latest hoverboard incident involving injuries occurred March 11, 2017 in Harrisburg, Pa., when a recharging hoverboard set a row house ablaze, killing a 2-year old and a 10-year old while leaving a 3-year old and 4 year-old with injuries.

 Fire officials say the family heard a “sizzling or crackling in the hoverboard” and suspect it caused the fatal blaze.

 In the wake of the tragedy, the federal government is once again warning consumers about the dangers of hoverboards and associated safety hazards.

 In some cases, the lithium-ion batteries were found to overheat, reportedly starting dozens of fires in homes across America.
-Homes have been destroyed as a result of hoverboard fires in Washington, D.C., Nashville and elsewhere.
+Homes have been destroyed as a result of hoverboard fires in Washington, D.C., Nashville and just recently, Pennsylvania.

 In October 2017 a hoverboard explosion caused $500,000 worth of damage to six homes, displacing 12 people in York County.
 Thankfully, no injuries were reported.

 If you or a loved one suffered serious injuries or burns as a result of a malfunctioning hoverboard, you should contact one of Pisanchyn Law Firm’s experienced hoverboard lawyers now for a free consultation by calling 1-800-444-5309.
 We have offices in Harrisburg, Scranton and Pittsburgh and will travel to you.